TIBCOSoftware/snappydata/docs/howto.md

 9. Click **Save** to apply your changes.

+!!!
+Note:
-<note >Note: You can modify the default port number of the Zeppelin intrepreter by setting the property:</br>
+	You can modify the default port number of the Zeppelin interpreter by setting the property:</br>
-`-zeppelin.interpreter.port=<port_number>` in [lead node configuration](configuration.md#configuring-leads). </note>
+	`-zeppelin.interpreter.port=<port_number>` in [lead node configuration](configuration.md#configuring-leads).

 ### Known Issue

-If you are using SnappyData Zeppelin Interpreter 0.7.1 and Zeppelin Installer 0.7 with SnappyData 0.9, approximate result does not work on the sample table, when you execute a paragraph with the `%sql show-instant-results-first` directive.
+If you are using SnappyData Zeppelin Interpreter 0.7.1 and Zeppelin Installer 0.7 with SnappyData 0.8 or future releases, approximate result does not work on the sample table, when you execute a paragraph with the `%sql show-instant-results-first` directive.

 ### More Information
 Refer to these sections for information: